 “Dr. Steve, he’s such a nice man!” -Johnny Dunn, 5 yrs. old

-Priscilla and I and our two dogs, Sophie and Summer, live in Franconia, Virginia.
+Priscilla, me and our dog, Sophie (Summer passed away last October), live in Franconia, Virginia.
 We’re all hikers, and enjoy the Shenandoah National Park as if it were our backyard.
 In addition to shells, we collect cobalt blue antique bottles.
 I enjoy watercolor paintings, mystery novels, digital photography, computers, and politics.
 You may find us at one of our favorite restaurants in Old Town Alexandria, taking Sophie and Summer for a walk in Huntley Meadows Park, or hunting down antiques.
 To know me better, know that we subscribe to the Washington Post, listen to National Public Radio, and enjoy jazz music.